survivejs/react-book/manuscript/02_developing_with_webpack.md

 npm i css-loader style-loader --save-dev
 ```

-T> If you are using Node.js 0.10, this is a good time to get a [ES6 Promise polyfill](https://github.com/jakearchibald/es6-promise#auto-polyfill) set up.

 Now that we have the loaders we need, we'll need to make sure Webpack is aware of them.
-Configure as follows.
+Configure as follows:

 **webpack.config.js**